 Note 2022 \$ 2021 \$

 8 INTANGIBLES

 Software

 At cost 14,582 30,866

 Accumulated amortisation (10,173) (23,680)

 4,409 7,186

-How we account for the numbers

 Intangible assets are those without physical substance.
 Internally generated assets are not recognised on the Statement of Financial Position.
 Externally acquired assets are recognised at cost, less any inpairment losses and amortisation.
 Finite-life intangible assets are amortised based on their expected useful life.